Elahep/BMSB-popgenomics/README.md

 We will use <a href="https://catchenlab.life.illinois.edu/stacks/comp/ref_map.php" title="Stacks ref_map.pl">Stacks ref_map.pl</a> to assemble loci according to the alingment position for each read in .bam files and call SNPs in each sample.

+First, we will run **gstacks**.
+This module will incorporate aligned paired-end reads and by using a sliding window method will create loci.

+`samples=**path to the directory containing .BAM files** popmap=**path to population map file (popmap.txt)** gstacks -I $samples -M $popmap --rm-unpaired-reads -O $samples -t 8`

+We now use **population** to call SNPs.
+I have used a relatively stringent threshold for missing SNPs here in which only SNPs that are present in 80% of individuals within a populations must be retained (p = 0.8).
+I have also removed SNPs with MAF<0.03 to exclude extremely rare and thus potentially erroneous SNPs.

+`populations -P ./ -M ./popmap.txt -t 8 --min-maf 0.03 -r 0.8 --vcf --treemix`